NicholasLYang/uptointerpretation/content/posts/the-next-browser-language.md

 ease.
 Likewise, I believe traits are a better fit for users.
 They map onto other language features like Java interfaces and C++ concepts.
 They facilitate features like easy printing of any type via a Display trait.
-This may seem superficial, but it's preventable usability quirks like "how do I print this???" or "why is + used for integer addition and +. used for float addition?" that put people off from languages.
+This may seem superficial, but it eliminates preventable usability quirks like "how do I print this???" or "why is + used for integer addition and +. used for float addition?" that put people off from languages.
 Furthermore, I'd like to remove some extra stuff like objects, linked lists, polymorphic variants, etc. I was also not impressed with ReScript's developer experience and error messages when I tried it last.

 That said, I'm not ruling out the possibility that ReScript is the correct path forward.
 I need to give it another shot, as my